jrfnl/clearPHP/rules/always-prepare-statement.md

 $sqlQuery = 'SELECT column FROM table WHERE id = ?';

-// the Query is literal statement
+// the query is a literal statement
 $sqlQuery = 'SELECT column FROM table WHERE id = 10';

 // Can't use arrays with IN
 $ids = [1, 3, 5];
-$sqlQuery = 'SELECT column FROM table WHERE id in (' .  join(',', $ids).')';
+$sqlQuery = 'SELECT column FROM table WHERE id IN (' . join(',', $ids) . ')';

 ```

+## When Not To Use This Rule

-* Prepared statement are not available for all queries : for example, changing the structure of a table can't be done with a prepared statement, or PHP arrays can't be used with IN SQL clauses.
+* Prepared statement are not available for all queries : for example, changing the structure of a table can't be done with a prepared statement and PHP arrays can't be used with IN SQL clauses.
-* Prepared statement requires two calls to the database.
+* Prepared statements require two calls to the database.
 This has overhead, though it usually is usually less than the query itself.
-## When Not To Use This Rule

 ## Further Reading